suguuss/video_processing/docs/docs.md

 ![graysim](/docs/assets/gray_simulation.jpg)

 We can see in the simulation that I have the same result as the one in the example given in the paper.
 I also tested another value and verified it by doing the calculations by hand using python.

+> NOTE
+>
+> The tests were done before adding more blue.